Epidemiology and Biostatistics

 Dr. Loni Philip Tabb received her MS (2005) and BS (2003) in Mathematics from Drexel University, and her PhD (2010) and AM (2007) degrees in Biostatistics from Harvard University.
 Her doctoral work focused on developing novel methods in addressing excessive zeros in longitudinal count data applied in environmental as well as health and social disparities settings.

 Since joining the faculty at Drexel, her research focuses primarily on spatial statistics and epidemiology with applications in health and social disparities, violence, and toxicity studies.
 Much of Dr. Tabb’s work involves using Bayesian statistical methods in the presence of complex data structures.
-Recently, her work has focused on the intersection of alcohol and violence in urban settings.
-Specifically, Dr. Tabb is interested in estimating the spatial and spatio-temporal relationship between the location of alcohol outlets and the violence that may cluster around these locations.
+Earlier research focused on the intersection of alcohol and violence in urban settings; with a more recent focus on the additional impact of marijuana access and availability - given the changing landscape of legalization of marijuana in the US.

 Tabb, L. P., Tchetgen, E. J. T., Wellenius, G. A., Coull, B. A. Marginalized Zero-Altered Models for Longitudinal Count Data (2015).
 Statistics in Biosciences, 1-23.